 2- “My images don’t look the same as they did on my monitor!”

 This is another common observation among photographers, especially if they’ve never done a print project.
-This is mainly due to viewing images in the RGB color-space on their monitor, but when printed they are printed in CMYK color-space on paper.
+This is mainly due to viewing images in the RGB color-space on their monitor.
+Printed images are in a CMYK color-space on paper.
 The printed CMYK color-space is smaller than the RGB color-space.

-The graphics on this page show how images in RGB will have colors “clipped” so that they fit into the CMYK color-space when printed.
+Images in RGB will have colors “clipped” so that they fit into the CMYK color-space when printed.
 A helpful step in preparing images for CMYK print is to use the Softproofing functionality of Lightroom with the U.S. Sheetfed Coated v2 Profile.
-By softproofing the images within Lightroom, you will get a good representation of color changes that may occur when printing, and you can make necessary adjustments to optimize the images for print.
+By soft proofing the images within Lightroom, you will get a good representation of color changes that may occur when printing, and you can make necessary adjustments to optimize the images for print.

 3- “My images don’t look as sharp as I wanted.”

 This comment usually stems from comparing images printed with CMYK dots to continuous–tone photo prints done at a lab.
 When images are printed on a press, the images are broken down into a high-resolution screen pattern, which slightly softens images.
 This is why “Sharpening” is part of the process when preparing images for print.
 There have been many articles written on how to sharpen your images for print, and they can be complex.
 The great thing about uploading your book, through Lightroom, directly to Blurb, is that images are automatically sharpened for optimized printing.
 You don’t need to worry about figuring out the proper sharpening process.

 4 – “I wish I could have seen what my images would like before I placed a big order.”